DiHand79/ts2024-hillel-react-vite/README.md

 # React + TypeScript + Vite

+- for run use 2 terminals:

+* first for JSON server : npm run server
+* second for TS React app : npm run dev

+All address you will see in consoles

+//
+//
+//
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: